Mangeshlawande/Frontend_React/readme.md

    - The process involves setting up `createContext`, creating a provider, and wrapping the app to make the data accessible.
 After this, components can access and modify the state globally without prop drilling.

 This pattern is a powerful way to manage state in React, especially when dealing with global data like user authentication, settings, or other shared state.

+## 135. Build a dark mode light mode in reactjs with context api